kek-chain/KEK/docs/Testnet.md

 ### Faucet
-You can access Free Testnet KEKS via our [faucet](https://faucet.kekchain.com/)
+You can access Free Testnet KEKs via our [faucet](https://faucet.kekchain.com/)

 ___